moatboy/moatboy.github.io/docs/FMX.md

 *  The company expects strong performances in all business units as we progress into 2023.

 **Profitability:**
+{: .highlight }
-{: .highlight }The company has high-margin businesses.
+The company has high-margin businesses.
 *  Operating profit margins have shown resilience.
 *  The company is seeing improved cost efficiencies.
 *  They expect further improvement in operating margins in the next few years.